kmaterna/elastic_stresses_py/README.md

 ### Config Parameters

 A complete description of the config file is shown below, with both required and optional arguments.
 Optional arguments can be omitted or be left blank.
+For lon/lat pairs in gps_disp_points (which is a file), displacements will be calculated.
+For lon/lat pairs in strain_file, the full strain tensor AND the full stress tensor will be written at the outputs.

 ![CoulombCalc](https://github.com/kmaterna/elastic_stresses_py/blob/master/examples/pngs/annotated_config.png)